 Downtown Container Park – Downtown Las Vegas

-This place was a mere block and a half from my old apartment near Fremont Street and I’ll still be back many times (well, weather permitting).
+This place was a mere block and a half from my old apartment near Fremont Street.
 This open air shopping center is home to cute little boutique shops, restaurants, and, quite often, live music.

 In fact, if you have phone calls or meetings to take, I’d recommend going somewhere else for the day.
 This place has speakers piping out upbeat music that’s pretty loud, or, there’s a good chance they’ll actually have a band performing live on the stage at the far end.